rchrd2/PortfolioTool/README.md

 Description
 ===========

 Tool is a static html portfolio site generator (think jekyll, hyde, pelican, etc).
 It simplifies the process of making a portfolio to simply organizing the work in folders and generating the site.

 Some configuration is required.
-See config.php for variables.
+See config/example.php for variables.
+Add more config files to manage more sites.

 Note some functionality might not work because of external library dependencies.
 Please file issues in the forum so we can address these as they come up.

-Please see the following site to get an example of the possiblities
+See the following site to get an example of the possiblities
 <http://portfolio.rchrd.net/>.
 More media will be added in the future.

 Enjoy!